-Wellington Water had a very common communications problem: How do you get stakeholders to read important information when that information is dry and hard to comprehend?
+Wellington Water had a very common graphic design problem: How do you get stakeholders to read important information when that information is dry and hard to comprehend?
 The project in question was their quarterly financial report, and their finance providers (all the local councils) needed to know where their money had gone.
 They asked Wonderlab for their clever design solutions.

 Re-invent a traditional financial reporting format to improve cut-through and comprehension.